 "I always love to sing and to dance and I want to be a pop star so I wished to make a video," said Isabel, at her video's World Premiere event.
 "It was my favorite day."

 Without prior entertainment experience, Isabel’s original vision for her wish was simple – she was focused on dressing up with hair and makeup so she could dance and lip sync with her siblings.
-She had no idea the length's Make-A-Wish Arizona Wish Manager Carlos Inostroza and her wish granter volunteer Judy Spiro would go to create a wish experience Isabel would never forget.
+But Isabel had no idea Make-A-Wish Arizona Wish Manager Carlos Inostroza and her wish granter volunteer Judy Spiro would create a wish experience she would never forget.

 "We try to create wishes our kids could never imagine, and luckily we had help with this wish," said Inostroza.